ystarling/spring-async-authentication-providers/README.md

 ## Endpoints:

 ### GET /auth-1/{username}
- first authorization provider
+ first authentication provider

 ### GET /auth-2/{username}
- second authorization provider
+ second authentication provider

 ### GET /content
  content that is accessible if at least one of the providers authenticate user